Structure of the Royal Danish Army: Guard Hussar Regiment

-The Guard Hussar Regiment (Gardehusarregimentet - GHR) is based in Slagelse and consists of three battalions, which are operationally assigned to 1st Brigade respectively 2nd Brigade.
+The Guard Hussar Regiment (Gardehusarregimentet - GHR) is based in Slagelse and consists of three battalions, I and II Battalions which are operationally assigned to the 1st Brigade, and V Battalion, which is assigned to the 2nd Brigade.
 The regiment's III Battalion is the army's only reconnaissance unit.
 The regiment's Mounted Squadron provides mounted escorts for the Danish royal family and for Royal Danish Army ceremonies.